 Lake Alvin

 On the first Saturday of August, Andy and I took our Sea Eagle to Lake Alvin.
-This local lake is a designated no-wake zone and a good place to practice paddling together.
+This local lake is a designated no-wake zone and a good place to practice paddling a new kayak.
 We paddled the entire lake, from end to end, and felt very comfortable by the time we left.
 The sky was overcast, and we took no pictures.

 The Big Sioux River

 The bike trail runs parallel to Skunk Creek and the Big Sioux.
-During portions of our float, cyclists waved at us from the trail.
-About two miles into our float, we reached the confluence of the Big Sioux River.
-That is when we started seeing other kayaks.
+When cyclists could see us, they waved from the trail.
+About two miles into our float, we reached the confluence of the Big Sioux River and began seeing other kayaks on the river.

-We went under several bridges as we floated down the Big Sioux.
+We floated under several bridges as we journeyed down the Big Sioux.

 After several hours, we saw downtown in the distance.

-Andy captured a picture of the rail bridge after we passed under.
+Andy captured a picture of the rail bridge after we passed under it.

 Soon we were downtown, floating past the office buildings, hotels, and restaurants.
 We also floated past one of the stages for the Downtown River Fest.